vmagnin/forcolormap/ROADMAP.md

 - [ ] Add more automatic tests in `test/check.f90`.

+### Publication

+- [ ] Submit a JOSS *(Journal of Open Source Software)* paper similar to https://joss.theoj.org/papers/10.21105/joss.02004

 ## Version 1.1

-The main goal of v1.1 is to offer more features and to evolve the Diátaxis documentation.
+The main goal of v1.1 is to offer more features.

 # Ideas